-Printing is available in college throughout the working week but students should ensure that they give plenty of time to carrying out their printing to avoid last-minute issues.
+Printing is available in college throughout the working week, but students should ensure that they give plenty of time to carry out their printing to avoid last-minute issues.
+Printers are available for boarders in the study room 201 and on the lower ground floor of QGH.
+Please print only what is absolutely necessary.
+Boarders who abuse the printing facility will be prevented from using it.